eProsima/Fast-DDS/doc/design/intra-process.md

 When matching a reader, the writer should check if it is on the same process.
 * No output traffic to local readers should be performed.
 * Samples are sent to local readers using `receive_local_writer_data`.
-* When a local reader is matched, and transient_local durabitlity is used, the reader automatically receives data with `receive_local_writer_data`.
+* When a local reader is matched, and transient_local durability is used, the reader automatically receives data with `receive_local_writer_data`.

 ### StatelessWriter
 * On ReaderLocator::start, no locators should be added when the reader is local